-The University's European centres in Brussels, Paris, Athens and Rome offer programmes that draw on these cities' strengths as sites of cultural, political and historic significance.
+The University's European centres in Brussels and Paris offer programmes that draw on these cities' strengths as sites of cultural, political and historic significance.
 These complement the strong European focus of our UK programmes in areas such as culture and languages, drama, politics, law, economics, business, social policy and migration.
 Many of our programmes offer dual UK and European qualifications (international double awards) at Bachelor's, Master's and Doctoral level, and Kent is the only UK university selected to have hosted two prestigious Erasmus Mundus Joint Doctoral programmes.

 European courses and programmes